2020 update: Due to COVID-19 a number of these events have either been postponed or canceled. Please review new dates below.

 Eddie Cochran once sang that “there ain’t no cure for the summertime blues”.
 In Colorado Springs, however, there ain’t no time for the summertime blues.
 And it’s not because we’re being overworked or yelled at by our parents.
 We simply do not mess around when it comes to summer fun in the Pikes Peak region.
 Warm weather and long days make for absolutely packed events schedules with a variety of activities that will keep you moving all summer long.
 In fact, there are so many, we can only share them a month at a time.
 And since it’s officially June, we’ll start with … June.

 The Colorado Springs art scene is thriving and growing by leaps and bounds.
-First Friday is the day when galleries throughout the city throw open their doors for an evening of mingling and perusing of paintings, drawings, sculpture and more.
+First Friday is the day when galleries throughout the city show off their work virtually for an evening of paintings, drawings, sculpture and more.
 You can look or you can buy, but rest assured, there will be no shortage of art to explore.
-The city takes art so seriously, they even have a free shuttle to take you from Manitou Springs to Old Colorado City to downtown Colorado Springs from 5-8 p.m.
+Check it out from 5-8 p.m. online here.

 Picture this: You, strolling under beautiful Colorado skies, a glass of wine in hand, surrounded by happy folks with live music in the background.
 Sound like an unreachable heaven?
 Try heaven on earth.
 The Manitou Springs Wine Fest has 30 wineries sharing generous tastings from 11 a.m.-5 p.m. in Memorial Park in Manitou Springs.
 Food is available for purchase and live music is included in the festival.